CheckPointSW/CloudGuardIaaS/terraform/gcp/autoscale-into-existing-vpc/README.md

     ```
     terraform destroy
     ```
-#### Revision History
-In order to check the template version refer to the [sk147032](https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk147032).

 ## Conditional creation
 To create Firewall and allow traffic for ICMP, TCP, UDP, SCTP or/and ESP - enter list of Source IP ranges.